bhklab/bioc2020workshop/README.md

 * Fit linear-quadratic models to radiotherapy experiments in cell lines
 * Fit Hill Slope models to dose-response experiments using small compound treatments in cell lines
 * Calculate the AAC, AUC, IC50, SF2, D10 metrics for response quantification in cell lines
-* Calculate the mRECIST, Slope, ABC, and other tumour growth curve summary metrics
+* Calculate the mRECIST, Slope, ABC, linear mix model and other tumour growth curve summary metrics
 * Visualize response of PDX experiments using an Oncoprint heatmap
 * Predict in vivo and in vitro univariate biomarkers using the PharmacoGx, Xeva and RadioGx packages
 * Compare signatures of response between chemotherapy compounds and radiotherapy
 * Compare univariate biomarkers between cell line and PDX experiments